1010l10/reviews-movies/README.md

  ## Hypothetical future app features
-  1. Connect the application to the database to store all movie reviews.
+  1. Connect the application to a database such as MongoDB to store all movie reviews.
   2. Add a comments form for additional movie details.
   3. Share reviews with other users using authentication system.